carldemic/tropico/README.md

 ## 🌐 HTTPS Fake Server (LLM-powered)

-In addition to the SSH honeypot, this project includes a **fake HTTPS server powered by an LLM model**, designed to behave like a valid HTTPS server when accessed via browsers or curl clients.
+In addition to the SSH adversary engagement, this project includes a **fake HTTPS server powered by an LLM model**, designed to behave like a valid HTTPS server when accessed via browsers or curl clients.

 ---